 The Short-Term and Long-Term Benefits of Mediterranean Diet

 The Mediterranean diet stands out due to the numerous benefits that it offers.
-In the long-run, this diet offers dozens of health benefits, including better brain development, better coordination and cognition, and low risk of dementia and Alzheimer’s among older individuals.
+In the long run, this diet offers dozens of health benefits, including better brain development, better coordination and cognition, and a low risk of dementia and Alzheimer’s among older individuals.
 Moreover, the diet lowers the risk of common chronic illnesses such as diabetes, depression, cardiovascular diseases, and certain forms of cancer.

-A research report published in the Frontiers of Psychology journal un April 2018 pointed out that veggies and raw fruits boost your mental health and prevent arthritis.
+A research report published in the Frontiers of Psychology journal in April 2018 pointed out that veggies and raw fruits boost your mental health and prevent arthritis.

 Concerning the short-term benefits of the Mediterranean diet, you’re most likely to experience considerable weight loss within the first few months of embarking on the diet, provided that you follow it strictly.

 Foods to Avoid in the Mediterranean Diet

 To experience both the short-term and long-term benefits of the Mediterranean diet, you should avoid these food items: